jh3nd3rs0n/jargyle/README.md

 -   `GSSAPI`: GSS-API authentication
 -   `USERNAME_PASSWORD`: Username password authentication

-You can have one or more of the aforementioned authentication methods set in the setting `chaining.socks5.methods` as a space separated list.
+On the command line, you can have one or more of the aforementioned authentication methods set in the setting `chaining.socks5.methods` as a space separated list.
+In the configuration file, you can have one or more of the aforementioned authentication methods set in the setting `chaining.socks5.methods` as a `<socks5.methods/>` XML element with one or more `<socks5.method/>` XML elements each specifying an authentication method.

 Partial command line example: